umd-lhcb/ut-hw-doc/docs/lvr/qa_final/qa_final.md

-1. Using a DVM, confirm that the connection between GND and EARTH (between, e.g. **`TP7`** and the large lugs) each way is still \> 25k Ohms !!! warning
+1. Using a DVM, confirm that the connection between GND and EARTH (between, e.g. **`TP7`** and the large lugs) each way is still \> 25k Ohms

+    !!! warning
-       Before attempting the next step, ensure the screwdriver torque setting is at "1" and no higher
+        Before attempting the next step, ensure the screwdriver torque setting is at "1" and no higher!

 2. Set SW5 to \[**OFF, OFF, OFF, OFF**\] if it is not already.
 Carefully slide the board into the cooling frame, input side first.